cometbft/cometbft/spec/consensus/gossip/crdt.md

 Conflict-free Replicated Data Types (CRDT) are distributed data structures that explore commutativity in update operations to achieve [Strong Eventual Consistency](https://en.wikipedia.org/wiki/Eventual_consistency#Strong_eventual_consistency).
 As an example of CRDT, consider a counter updated by increment operations, known as Grown only counter (G-Counter): as long as the same set of operations are executed by two replicas, their views of the counter will be the same, irrespective of the execution order.

-More relevant CRDT are the Grown only Set (G-Set), in which operations add elements to a set, and the [2-Phase Set](https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type#2P-Set_(Two-Phase_Set)) (2P-Set), which combines two G-Set to collect inclusions and exclusions to a set.
+More relevant CRDT are the Grow only Set (G-Set), in which operations add elements to a set, and the [2-Phase Set](https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type#2P-Set_(Two-Phase_Set)) (2P-Set), which combines two G-Set to collect inclusions and exclusions to a set.

 CRDT may be defined in two ways, operation- and state-based.
 Operation-based CRDT use reliable communication to ensure that all updates (operations) are delivered to all replicas.